James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 From a word related surname which implied "(female) dough puncher" in Old English.

 Means "delightful" in French.
-It has been at times utilized as an American given name since the late nineteenth century.
+It has been at times utilized as an American given name since the late 19th century.

 a lady or young lady respected for her excellence and appeal.